2011/02/10

 A friend was online at the time.
 I remembered he had a very gentle way of dealing with other programmers.
 He happens to be very smart and, as such, was in a position to review/teach most of the people at the company we worked at together.
 I asked him how to do it:

-hey i have a question. how do you refactor someone else's code without being "that jerk who's refactoring my code"? is it possible?
+me:hey i have a question. how do you refactor someone else's code without being "that jerk who's refactoring my code"? is it possible?him:

 That is very hard.
 When I approach that issue I always remember a quotation even though I forgot who said it: "To successfully critique something you must first learn to love it."